Deltares/ra2ce/docs/faq/faq.rst

  | **Q**: How do I know which parameters to specify for the action I want to perform with RA2CE?

-The :ref:`user_guide` shows all the possible parameters you can use in the .ini files.
+The :ref:`network_module` and :ref:`analysis_module` show all the possible parameters you can use in the .ini files.
 The combination of paramaters depends on the purpose for which the user wants to use RA2CE.
 Using the :ref:`examples` the user can get familiair with possible input parameter combinations.

 Network creation
 ----------------------------